-The courting phase: This is the creation phase of a relationship; both parties are communicating and making an effort to enter into a business relationship.
+The courting phase: This is the creation phase of a relationship; both parties fitness with effective exercises are communicating and making an effort to enter into a business relationship.
 Franchisees and franchisors must have clarity on the relationship and business goals.

 The “we” phase: This is the ideal phase to be at for franchisors and franchisees, working side by side to understand each other’s needs and fulfil them.
 However, a number of people neglect it which leads to misunderstandings and franchisees opting out of business.